-Quantum decision theory seems to be applicable in many cases where decisions are to be made, primarily but not only in the cases that Kahneman (2011) calls decisions of type 1, fast decisions.
+Quantum decision theory seems to be applicable in many cases where decisions are to be made, primarily but not only in the cases which Kahneman (2011) calls decisions of type 1, fast decisions.
 When a prior is available, an alternative is a Bayesian decision theory.
-This theory will follow the Kolmogorov rules, and apart from the existence of a prior, the theory does not require any special assumptions.

-In this article, I have concentrated on decisions made by a single person.
-However, the theory can be extended to joint decisions made by a group of communicating persons.
+In this article I have concentrated on decisions made by a single person.
+But the theory can be extended to joint decisions made by a group of communicating persons.
 Then these persons must have common ideals, as modelled by a perfectly rational higher being D. The ideals must be common in the setting determined by the relevant decision variables.

 It is important that the rules of quantum probabilities are different from the usual Kolmogorov probability rules.
 The law of total probability does not hold, and the probabilities related to two events may depend on the order in time of the events.
-As a basis for quantum decision theory as discussed here, lies the idea of two complementary decision variables at the same time in the mind of some person or in the joint minds of a group of communicating persons.
-I repeat that two different variables are complementary if they are maximal as accessible variables.
-Another essential assumption is the existence of ideals that are perceived as perfectly rational, modelled by a hypothetical 'ideal higher being'.